-The International Technology Transfer Institute (ITTI) Clinic's mission is to advance science, technology, and innovation in developing countries via advocacy, education, and capacity building in intellectual property (IP) management, technology transfer, and patent information analysis.
+The International Technology Transfer Institute (ITTI) Clinic's mission is to advance science, technology, and innovation in developing countries via advocacy, education, and capacity building in intellectual property (IP) management, technology transfer, and patent information systems.
 ITTI Clinic students construct patent landscapes, forge international networks, formulate strategic plans, draft reports, author publications, present at professional meetings, and engage in detailed strategic discussions with key organizations such as the White House Office of Science and Technology Policy, United States Patent and Trademark Office, the World Bank, the World Intellectual Property Organization, and the World Health Organization.

 ITT! project activities fall into two broad categories: (1) Patent Landscape Projects and (2) IP and Global Development Projects.
 Whereas these can be discrete modules for an entire semester, i.e., solely patent landscape or global development projects, there can also be significant overlap and synergy between the two modalities.
 For example, by integrating patent information, analysis and presentation with IP and innovation management strategy for a developing country or region, a more comprehensive approach to the complex challenges of IP and international development can be conceptualized: a patent landscape of a neglected disease vaccine can illustrate how a methodical and strategic approach to IP management and technology transfer capacity building could accelerate access to advanced innovations in health.